dbridges/bmp085-sensor/README.md

-# BMP085 library for Node.js and Raspberry Pi
+# BMP085.js

-Access a BMP085 temperature & pressure sensor from your Raspberry Pi.
+Access a BMP085 temperature & pressure sensor from your Raspberry Pi using Node.js.

 ### Install